 Why this mom pulled her autistic son from Guiding Hands school in El Dorado Hills

-It was not immediately clear if the decertification is a result of the investigation into Benson’s death, or if the school will close.
-The CDE does not have the authority to close a non-public school; it can only suspend or revoke certification, according to a statement to The Bee.
-But local school districts can only send students to schools that are certified.
+The CDE does not have authority to close a non-public school; it can only suspend or revoke certification.
+But local school districts can send students only to schools that are certified.

-In a letter sent to Guiding Hands and obtained by The Bee through a California Public Records Act request, The California Department of Education said that it revoked certification because the school failed to notify it in writing of the circumstances surrounding Max’s death, and violated multiple state rules in how, when and why it implements physical restraints on students.
+The CDE said that it revoked certification because the school failed to notify it in writing of the circumstances surrounding Max’s death and had violated multiple state rules in how, when and why it implements physical restraints on students.

-The letter continued that Guiding Hands was operating the school with practices that “are harmful to the health, welfare, and safety of students with exceptional needs.”
+In a letter to the school from the CDE, obtained by The Bee through a Public Records Act request, the state wrote Guiding Hands was operating the school with practices that “are harmful to the health, welfare, and safety of students with exceptional needs.”

 A statement by the law firm representing Guiding Hands said the ruling found that the CDE “failed to complete its investigation, failed to submit an investigation report, and failed to permit a reasonable timeline” for the school to respond.